📞 Call Now Get a Free Quote →

 A better starting package usually creates a better final drawing.
 Gather your property address, a short description of the work, photos of the project area, rough measurements, and any instructions from the permit office.
 If you already have an old survey, plot plan, contractor sketch, or HOA document, include it during the order process.
 Even when those files are not perfect, they give the drafting team useful context and help prevent missing information.

 For homeowners, the goal is not to create a complicated architectural package.
 The goal is to give the building department a clear, scaled, and easy-to-review drawing.
 That is why ADU Permit Requirements: What Drawings Do You Need? should focus on accuracy, simple labels, and the specific details your jurisdiction asks for.
 A clean plan is often easier for the reviewer to approve than a crowded drawing with unnecessary notes.
+Many homeowners use Online Zoning and Setback Checker Tools to identify potential compliance issues before submitting their permit application.

 Common Mistakes to Avoid